Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-power-point/microsoft-power-point-quiz.md

 - [ ] Title and Content
 - [ ] Title Onty

 #### Q2.
-What do you use to align objects on a slide to one another?
+What do you use to align objects on a slide with each other?

 - [ ] Layout tools
 - [x] Arrange tools